neophyte577/campaign-finance-analysis-house-2016/README.md

 ### How to Use This Repository

 The primary file of interest within this repository is the notebook entitled [house_campaign_finance_analysis_2016](https://github.com/neophyte577/campaign-finance-house-2016/blob/main/analysis/primary-analysis-larger-dataset/house_campaign_finance_analysis_2016.ipynb).
 This notebook provides a comprehensive description, visualization, and analysis of the main dataset.
+For a more extensive analysis of that subset of the main dataset for which complete voting information was available, see the supplementary notebook entitled [house_campaign_finance_analysis_2016_with_votes](https://github.com/neophyte577/campaign-finance-house-2016/blob/main/analysis/supplementary-analysis-smaller-dataset/house_campaign_finance_analysis_2016_with_votes.ipynb).

 ### Repository Structure